Audition & Program Requirements

 For Final Audition:

-If invited to the final virtual audition round, the applicant will perform for and interview with a music faculty jury.
+If invited to the final audition round, the applicant will perform for and interview with a music faculty jury.
 Candidates are expected to prepare 30 minutes of music appropriate for the doctoral level.
 Selections should represent various styles and historical periods from the standard repertoire.
 The audition will last approximately 15 minutes.
 The applicant should perform selections used in the prescreening, but can also bring additional repertoire.
 Candidates will be required to submit their audition repertoire in advance.
 All DMA voice auditions will require accompaniment.